 You can download your raw DNA data from the Living DNA results portal.

 According to the website, Living DNA is committed to securing the storage of its customers’ data.
 The company makes the user anonymous before sending the data to the lab partner.
 The company does not sell personal or genetic data to any third party.

 The Privacy Statement has not been revised since 2019.
 Back then, the UK was still a part of the EU, and the General Data Protection Regulations applied to Living DNA.

-However, there’s the UK GDPR, which is quite similar to the EU’s, with some differences.
+However, there’s the UK GDPR, which is quite similar to the EU’s.
 UK GDPR tends to be a bit more lenient than EU GDPR.
-Living DNA does not have any observations about this on their Privacy Statement.
+Living DNA does not have any observations about this on its Privacy Statement.